 - 2 tablespoons ghee or unsalted butter: I use 1 tbsp of each

 - 1 tablespoon chopped almonds

-- 3/4 cup warm milk mixed with 1/2 tsp saffron
+- ¾ cup milk : mix warm milk with ½ tsp saffron

-- 3/4 cup hot water
+- ¾ cup water (hot)

 - Prep: If using nuts, chop them coarsely.
 Warm milk, water and saffron, together in the microwave for 2 minutes.
 Keep aside.

-Add the warm milk-water-saffron mix and stir continuously with a whisk or wooden spoon to avoid any lumps from forming.
+- Add the warm milk-water-saffron mix and stir continuously with a whisk or wooden spoon to avoid any lumps from forming.

 - When the mix reaches a semi-liquid consistency, add sugar and stir till sooji cooks off to a thick pudding-like consistency.
 Turn off the heat and add the cardamom powder and stir.
 Serve warm or cold.